jeunetoujour/AngelSuite/README.md

 This repo is a mash of all my programs I made for Angelsuite way back in the day.
 Some of them I honestly may not really recall what they do, but Angelsuite was a suite of different applications to go along side Angelbot that I made.
 Originaly I had Angelbot 1, and later redid a good portion of it and made it more advanced with Angelbot2.

+If you are looking for good clean code, this is definately not it.
+It was a frankenstien of progress with no standards and just getting stuff to work.
+Eventually the technical debt ate me alive but it was a fun experience.
+I'd fail myself hardcore today writing code like this.

 Some of the applications from memory are:

 -AB Heal Prototype was a bot for a healer to follow you around.
 It was tailored for just that.
 I later I think put that functionality in Angelbot 2 itself.